Emzard/JS-Calculator/README.md

 # JS-Calculator
-A simple calculator written in JavaScript
+A rudimentary calculator written in JavaScript https://emzard.github.io/JS-Calculator/ Link to see it in action